Chao-Xi/jxperfbook/docs/2025/0intro.md

 #### Pursue New career path

 First I already work as devops eng over 8 years.
 I always want improve my career into a new level.
-I’m pursuing SRE because I’m passionate about reliability engineering.
+I’m pursuing SRE because I’m quite interesting about reliability engineering.
 I deeply value my DevOps experience.
 It especially focus on automation, CI/CD, cloud migration, and new service collaboration.
 But SRE balances speed with reliability targets (SLIs/SLOs).
 I’d like to working on designing resilient systems to reducing error budgets, improve service performance, site reability and treating operations as a software problem.

 Second Still is I can say our research application is quite heavy service and old setup and the core service is using vendor service.
 Thus the service is still setting on on-premise data centers.
 So most of tech stacks are using traditional setup not container.
 Exp, in next couple years, our most critical project is migrating services from redhat 7 to redhat 8 for all regions.
 So I hope I can find any opportunity to work on some projects with trendy tech stacks like containerlization, cloud, service mesh etc